Jack Ryan (franchise): The Sum of All Fears (2002)

 A contemporary prequel, set during 2002, the plot portrays a younger Jack Ryan.
 After the President of the Russian Federation dies and is replaced by a man with a mysterious past, the United States goes on a Cold War-like state of alert.
 CIA director William Cabot (Morgan Freeman) recruits young analyst Jack Ryan (Ben Affleck) and assigns him to the situation in Russia, with the task to determine whether the paranoia is legitimate.
 Ryan soon discovers that a neo-nazi terrorist group plans to provoke a war between the U.S. and Russia, by detonating a nuclear bomb at a football game in Baltimore.
 Ryan works to resolve the assignment before it's too late.

 Jack Ryan: Shadow Recruit (2014)

 A reboot of the film series, set during 2013.
 After the events of the September 11 attacks, Jack Ryan (Chris Pine), studying at the London School of Economics, becomes a Marine second lieutenant in Afghanistan.
 While on military tour he is critically injured after his helicopter is shot down.
-Twelve years later, Ryan is working undercover as a CIA analyst, and posing in a cover job on Wall Street as a compliance officer at a stock brokerage.
+Twelve years later, Ryan is working undercover as a CIA analyst, and posing in a cover job on Wall Street as a compliance officer at a stock-brokerage firm.
 He quickly discovers that certain accounts are inaccessible to him as the auditor, which leads him to discover the scheme of Viktor Cherevin (Kenneth Branagh).
 With the help of Thomas Harper (Kevin Costner), Jack works to stop Cherevin's plot to collapse the US dollar.

+Future

+Untitled Jack Ryan film (TBA)

+In October 2024, it was announced that a feature film serving as a continuation to the Tom Clancy's Jack Ryan series was in development, with Andrew Bernstein serving as director on the project with a script written by Aaron Rabin.
+John Krasinski and Wendell Pierce will reprise their roles as Jack Ryan and James Greer, respectively.
+The studio entered early negotiations with Michael Kelly to also return in his role from the series; while Krasinski, Allyson Seeger, and Andrew Form will produce the movie.
+The project will be a joint-venture production between Amazon MGM Studios, Sunday Night Productions, Paramount Pictures, and Skydance Productions.